-Application closing date: 1 October 2021
+Application closing date: 1 October 2022

 To be considered for admission to the BPharm you must have completed relevant prior study, including courses in specific subjects.
-This can be completed in the first year of a Bachelor of Health Sciences, the first year of a Bachelor of Biomedical Science (Honours) or the first year of some majors within the Bachelor of Science at the University of Auckland.
-There is also an alternative admissions pathway for transferring applicants and graduates of other programmes who have completed relevant study.
+This can be completed in the first year of a Bachelor of Health Sciences, the Bachelor of Biomedical Science (Honours) or the first year of some majors within the Bachelor of Science at the University of Auckland.
+There is also an alternative admission pathway for applicants who have completed at least two years of fulltime study or graduated from other relevant programmes of study.

-- An integrated, experience-based programme developed with leading pharmacists and other health providers - An emphasis on critical thinking, problem solving, and using research evidence to inform clinical decision making - Ten weeks of practice placements in a range of pharmacy, clinical and other health settings - Many simulations labs and workshops in our model pharmacy teaching suite and worldclass pharmaceutical sciences laboratories
+- An integrated, experience-based programme developed with leading pharmacists and other health providers - An emphasis on critical thinking, problem solving, and using research evidence to inform clinical decision making - Ten weeks of practice in a range of pharmacy, clinical and other health settings - Many simulations labs and workshops in our model pharmacy teaching suite and worldclass pharmaceutical sciences laboratories